Learn exactly how to use essential oils safely and effectively for adults and children. Quick usage guide and free

 - DOWN THE SPINE- This is my favorite place to apply essential oils for immune support.

-- BEHIND THE EARS- Behind the ears is another common area to apply essential oils because they absorb quickly into the skin here.
+- BEHIND THE EARS- Behind the ears is another common area to apply essential oils because they absorb quickly into the skin.
 This is a great place to apply oils before bed and when promoting relaxation.

 - WRIST- When trying to boost the immune system or just wear an essential oil as a perfume, the wrist is a great place to apply them.

 HOW TO KNOW IF YOU SHOULD DILUTE?

 If in doubt, dilute!
 That is my motto.
 Most people think that if they dilute an essential oil, it will cause it to work less effectively, when in fact, that is the opposite of what happens.
 When you mix it with a carrier oil, it helps to penetrate the skin and drives the oil deeper into the tissue.

-I always suggest diluting essential oils before applying to the skin, especially if you are using them on a child, elderly, or sensitive skin.
-There are some oils that are considered a “neat” oil, which means it doesn’t have to be diluted before applying it to the skin.
+I always suggest diluting essential oils before applying them to the skin, especially if you are using them on a child, elderly, or sensitive skin.
+There are some oils that are considered a “neat” oil, which means it doesn’t have to be diluted before applying to the skin.
 An example of a neat oil would be lavender.
 It is a very gentle oil and is considered safe to apply without a carrier oil.
 Because essential oils are so potent, I still suggest diluting just in case.

 Three ways to take essential oils internally:

 - Under the tongue- This is the easiest way.
 If you don’t mind the taste of the oil, drop 1-2 drops under the tongue, hold for 30 seconds, and swallow.

 - Water- Add 1-2 drops of essential oil to 8 ounces of water.
 I love doing this with citrus oil to help detox my body.

-- Veggie Capsule- If you are using a hot oil that burns the skin or if you are taking oil that you don’t like the taste of, this is the method to use.
+- Veggie Capsule- If you are using a hot oil that burns the skin or taking oil that you don’t like its taste, this is the method to use.
 Add 1-2 drops of essential to an empty veggie capsule and swallow like a pill.